chianti-atomic/ChiantiPy/docs/source/tutorial.rst

 The ChiantiPy Approach
 ----------------------

 Python is a modern, object-oriented programming language.
 It provides a number of features that are useful to the programmer and the end user, such as, classes with methods (function-like) and attributes (data), and functions, among other things.
 ChiantiPy has been constructed so that the primary means to calculate the spectral properties of ions and groups of ions is by way of Python classes.

+More detailed information can be found in the **API** Reference.

 ChiantiPy Classes
 ~~~~~~~~~~~~~~~~~